top of page

 Adelboden Alpine Ski World Cup Races Preview

-Adelboden, Wengen, and Kitzbühel are the only venues which have been part of the World Cup circuit since its foundation in 1967.
+Adelboden, Wengen, and Kitzbühel are the only venues that have been part of the World Cup circuit since its foundation in 1967.
+A total of 54 Giant Slalom World Cup races have been held there to date - no venue has hosted more Giant Slalom World Cup events.

 Racecourse facts: